 Asked by Debra

-*How can you be sure that there is on connection with the agent orange spraying my father has prostate cancer and his mental health has declined dramatically and the doctors did a bran scan in June 09 said everything was normal he was diagnosed with prostate cancer 4+4 and x rayed all over his body came back as not spreading.
-Then in August he started with Alzhimers.had to be hospitalized and in diapers how can the two not be connected.
+How can you be sure that there is a connection with the agent orange spraying?
+My father has prostate cancer and his mental health has declined dramatically and the doctors did a bran scan in June 09 said everything was normal.
+He was diagnosed with prostate cancer 4+4 and X-rayed all over his body.
+Results came back as not spreading.
+Then in August he started with Alzhimer's.
+He had to be hospitalized and is now in diapers.
+How can the two not be connected?

-There is no family history of prostate cancer or Alzhimer's dementia in the family my father had three brothers two living and one die at 68 heart attack one sister living. they are all in there late 70 no health problems except high blood pressure.*
+There is no family history of prostate cancer or Alzhimer's dementia in the family.
+My father had three brothers, two living and one died at 68 from heart attack and one sister living.
+They are all in their late 70 no health problems except high blood pressure.

 "I did a quick search and came up with this book entitled, "Veterans and Agent Orange", which was published by The National Academies Press.
 The authors write, "An update of the Air Force Health Study (AFHS), which looked at cognitive effects on people involved in the aerial spraying of Agent Orange (the Ranch Hands) has been published, as has a study of cognitive effects on Czech workers exposed to TCDD during the production of 2,4,5-T. A case-;control study of possible factors contributing to Alzheimer's disease, including pesticides, has also been published.
 Inconsistent effects on cognitive endpoints were seen in the AFHS and the Czech study.
 No significant relationship was seen between exposure to pesticides and Alzheimer's disease."